 Data security concerns not only businesses, but anyone who uses the Internet.
 One of the best ways to safeguard your data is by using a reliable proxy server.
 This places your devices behind a layer of protection that keeps your identity hidden.
 Your requests pass through the proxy, which then forwards them to the destination servers.
-This article helps you configure Firefox for use with a proxy.
+This article helps you with configuring Firefox to use a proxy server.

-You’ll need to authorize your IP address to use the proxy, which will send your data requests and get back responses while protecting your identity.
+You’ll need to authorize your IP address to use the proxy.
+The proxy will send your data requests and get back responses while protecting your identity.
 You can either authorize your IP address or provide basic access authentication.

 IP address authentication

 - On your dashboard, click a link that reads like “Add an IP.”

 - Fill and submit the form with your own IP address.

 Now your IP address can access the proxy without any further steps.
 If you add another IP to your proxy service account, promptly authorize it to the proxy.
 Be sure you do this first before you make requests from that IP to avoid a temporary block.

 Besides IP address authentication, the other way to initiate HTTP proxy requests is basic access authentication.
 For this authentication, you’ll need your username and password to enter in your configuration below.

 Configuring Firefox for use with a proxy server is relatively simple.
 The steps involved are as follows: